MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 At publish time, you can specify an alphanumeric string that is meaningful to the users who consume the service in your organization.
 For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
 Meaningful versions are helpful when you intend to share services with others.
 We highly a **consistent and meaningful versioning convention** across your organization or team such as [semantic versioning](http://semver.org/).

-If you do not specify a version, a globally unique identifier (GUID) is automatically assigned by R Server.
+If you do not specify a version, a globally unique identifier (GUID) is automatically assigned by Machine Learning Server.
 These GUID version numbers are harder to remember by the users consuming your services and are therefore less desirable.

 <a name="publishService"></a>